galdor/erl-jsv/doc/handbook.md

 - `format_value_errors`: if validation fails, add textual information to error values.
 - `disable_verification`: do not verify the definition before validation.
+- `catalogs`: a set of catalogs to use during verification and validation.